10 useful sites to help you design an amazing blog

 I think designing your own blog is wonderful and great and I learned a lot from it.
 But the occasional tool is really helpful because you can’t be a star at everything!
 I hope these prove to be helpful and that there are some that you hadn’t heard of before.

-I hope these prove to be helpful and that there are some that you hadn’t heard of before.
+I hope that all these resources prove to be helpful and that there are some that you hadn’t heard of before.